serhatgktp/amorr/doc/sprint4/PB.md

 ### As a customer, I would like to be able to rate a service that I had so that other customers can know better about the quality of service of the corresponding service provider

+- Customers should be able to see the name of the service provider the review is for
 - Customers are able to rate a service out of 5 stars and post text alongside this rating
-- Written reviews should be able to be seen by other customers and the service provider

 Tasks:
 - The number of stars to give for rating and a textbox for body message